-Physicians can use different combinations of the many available medical strategies based on the needs of each patient and physicians' treatment philosophy.
-Considerations related to the choice of medications include efficacy for symptomatic control, side effects, safety, practicality and cost.
+Physicians can use different medications and combinations of available medications based on the needs of each patient and physicians' treatment philosophy.
+Considerations related to the choice of medications include efficacy for symptomatic control, side effects, safety, practicality, cost and sensitivities of their individual patients.

 These types of drugs block or inhibit the breakdown of levodopa or dopamine which in turn helps maintain dopamine levels in the motor neurons